• Skip to primary navigation

 Egg.
 Helps combine the ingredients.

 Parsley.
-I used fresh parsley but you can also replace it with your preferred fresh herb such as cilantro, thyme ..etc
+I used fresh parsley, but you can also replace it with your preferred fresh herbs like cilantro, thyme ..etc

 Spices.
-Paprika, cumin and ground coriander is the winning trio for me and I've tried multiple spice variations.
+Paprika, cumin, and ground coriander are the winning trio for me, and I've tried multiple spice variations.

 Salt and pepper.
 To taste.